A Brief History of Quality Assurance (QA) in Pig Production

 Keeping QA Simple

 On-farm systems do not have to be complicated to demonstrate how you meet quality assurance standards.
 Basically, your Piggery Management Manual and records describe the day-to-day tasks on your farm, and how they are performed.
-Providing you follow accepted ‘Good Agricultural Practices’ (GAP), and successfully meet APIQ® standards, you will receive APIQ® certification that allows you to sell your pigs as ‘Quality Assured’.
+Providing you follow accepted ‘Good Agricultural Practices’ (GAP), and successfully meet APIQ® Standards, you will receive APIQ® Certification that allows you to sell your pigs as ‘Quality Assured’.

-Benefits of APIQ® to Pork Producers
+Benefits of APIQ® to Pig Producers

 Managing a piggery according to the APIQ® prescribed program delivers pigs of a consistent quality, which in turn, delivers customer satisfaction and profitability.